 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Horses are important parts of society.
 While most people don’t own horses, these graceful creatures are part of a prominent industry with significant economic impacts.
-If you’re curious about how many horses there are and how much of an impact they have on the world, you’ve come to the right place!
+There are around 7.2 million horses in the U.S. alone.
+If you’re curious about how much of an impact they have on the world, you’ve come to the right place!
 We outline statistics and answer your questions about how many horses there are, where they’re located, and how they’re used.

 - The wild horse population is estimated to be around 600,000.

 - Texas has the highest horse population, with approximately 767,100 horses.

 - There are 90,000 wild horses in the U.S., living across 10 western states.

 - There are approximately 350 recognized horse breeds.